DreamBox Math: The Progress Report (Educators)

 • Choose Reports in the Top Navigation Pane.

-• On the Growth Report tile, either click Select or the tile itself.
+• On the Progress Report tile, either click Select or the tile itself.

 • To close the report and return to the Reports Page, click Close Report in the top right corner of the report.

-The Growth report data tracks changes in a student's competency as they play and complete DreamBox Math lessons, even if the student has not achieved full proficiency.
+The Progress report data tracks changes in a student's competency as they play and complete DreamBox Math lessons, even if the student has not achieved full proficiency.

 What do the numbers on the grid represent?

-The metrics on the Growth report translate DreamBox proficiency data into grade-level equivalencies that correspond with the associated grade level, rounded to the nearest tenth.
+The metrics on the Progress report translate DreamBox Math proficiency data into grade-level equivalencies that correspond with the associated grade level, rounded to the nearest tenth.

-To determine a student’s overall growth to date, the Growth report compares a student’s starting proficiency level (Initial Standing) with their current proficiency level (Current Standing).
+To determine a student’s overall progress to date, the Progress report compares a student’s starting proficiency level (Initial Standing) with their current proficiency level (Current Standing).

 Overall